-Despite the prevalence of wisdom teeth removal, very few Americans actually understand why we have it done, or what these “extra” teeth even are to begin with.
+Despite the prevalence of wisdom teeth removal, very few Americans actually understand why we have it done, or what these “extra” teeth are to begin with.
 So, speaking of wisdom, let us impart some on you.
-Here is the history of wisdom teeth removal in America.
+Here is a brief synopsis of wisdom teeth history in America.

 Getting to the root of wisdom teeth

 Let’s start with the basics: wisdom teeth are our third set of molars that start to poke through the gums around ages 17-25.
 As the name suggests, these are the final teeth to surface in our mouths — after we have supposedly gained life “wisdom.”